openhab/org.openhab.binding.zwave/doc/mcohome/mh9co2wa_0_0.md

 ### Parameter 1: Notification Threshold

 CO2 Notification Threshold
-Sets the CO2 notification threshold for association group 1.

-When the detected CO2 value is higher than the setting value, the device will send a (CO2 Detected Event) report to the Group 1.
-And this report will keep sending every 30 sec until the detected value is lower than the setting value.
+<p&gtSets the CO2 notification threshold for association group 1.</p&gt <p&gtWhen the detected CO2 value is higher than the setting value, the device will send a (CO2 Detected Event) report to the Group 1.
+And this report will keep sending every 30 sec until the detected value is lower than the setting value.</p&gt
 Values in the range 1 to 2000 may be set.

 The manufacturer defined default value is ```1000```.